bucs110fall2023/final-project-bonnie-and-clyde/README.md

 ***

 ## Project Description
-Basic piano simulator that allows user to play musical notes using either the keyboard or by clicking on the visual representation of the piano keys on the screen.
+Basic piano simulator that allows user to play musical notes using either the keyboard or by clicking on the visual of the piano keys on the screen.

 ## Additional Modules
 Pygame: